varnika23oct/DataAnalytics/README.md

 #Code for generating data summary report for any data

-#Logistic Regression and using caret, ROCR and gains packages
+#Logistic Regression/ Use of caret, ROCR and gains packages/ Confusion Matrix